graygilmore/grunt-shopify-sass/README.md

 ```

 #### Custom Options
-In this example, custom options are used to do something else with whatever else.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result in this case would be `Testing: 1 2 3 !!!`
+In this example, the `base` option is used to specify where the imported files should be coming from.
+We're also providing two different source files.

 ```js
 grunt.initConfig({